 Pour the green blended mixture in a colander to allow the excess liquid to drain.
 Ayamase is not a very liquid sauce, so it is important to either sieve out the liquid after blending or pre-cook for some time before adding into the oil to reduce the liquid.
 I prefer to sieve, as it quicker.
 Keep the liquid as you may need to add some if the sauce becomes too thick later.

 Add the palm-oil into a dry pan under medium heat.
 Cover the pan and leave to bleach.
 This should take around 10 mins.

 Remove the pan from the hob and allow to cool, without opening the lid.
 If you open the pot immediately, your kitchen will be covered in smoke.

-You want the colour of the bleached palm-oil to look like below.
-It is possible to to bleach for longer, but I think 10 mins is adequate to get the smoky flavour associated with Ayamase stew.
+You want the colour of the bleached palm oil to look like below.
+Of course, it is possible to bleach for longer.
+Still, I think 10 mins is adequate to get the smoky flavour associated with Ayamase stew.

 After cooling, place the pan back on the hob.
 Pour the chopped onions in and allow to cook until soft or the colour starts to become golden.

-Add the locust beans and stir constantly for 5 mins to prevent sticking to the bottom of the pan.
-This will allow the flavours to develop and at the point, you should already perceive the signature Ayamase aroma.
+Add the locust beans and constantly stir for 5 mins to prevent sticking to the bottom of the pan.
+This will allow the flavours to develop and at this point, you should already perceive the signature Ayamase aroma.